hariharanklm/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: SV Rohihtkumar
+Developed by: M Hariharan
-RegisterNumber:  212221230084
+RegisterNumber:  212221220015
 */

 import pandas as pd